allenai/satlas-super-resolution/README.md

 The images adhere to the same Web-Mercator tile system as in [SatlasPretrain](https://github.com/allenai/satlas/blob/main/SatlasPretrain.md).

 ### NAIP
 The NAIP images included in this dataset are 25% of the original NAIP resolution.
-Each image is 128x128px.
+Each image is 128x128px with RGB channels.

 In each set, there is a `naip` folder containing images in this format: `naip/image_uuid/tci/1234_5678.png`.

 ### Sentinel-2
+We use the Sentinel-2 L1C imagery with preprocessing detailed [here](https://github.com/allenai/satlas/blob/main/Normalization.md#sentinel-2-images).
+Most experiments utilize just the TCI bands.

 For each NAIP image, there is a time series of corresponding 32x32px Sentinel-2 images.
 These time series are saved as pngs in the shape, `[number_sentinel2_images * 32, 32, 3]`.
 Before running this data through the models, the data is reshaped to `[number_sentinel2_images, 32, 32, 3]`.
+Note that the input images **do not** need to be in chronological order.

 In each set, there is a `sentinel2` folder containing these time series in the format: `sentinel2/1234_5678/X_Y.png` where `X,Y` is the column and row position of the NAIP image within the current Sentinel-2 image.